seblful/label-studio-yolov8-backend/README.md

 # YOLOv8 ML backend for the Label Studio

-This project contains an ML backend for classifying pills in Label Studio.
-It uses the YOLOv8 model and can segment and classify pills as capsules or tablets.
+This project contains an ML backend for segmenting and detecting pills in Label Studio.
+It uses the YOLOv8 model and can segment or detect and classify pills as capsules or tablets.

 ## Project Structure